First I put the Airthings ViewPlus to the test at home, then Dan did the same. Here’s why it still gets a solid thumbs-up from us, two years on!

 You can also quickly change your chosen measurements through the app at any time.
 And the app offers short- and long-term graphs of data, plus well-written and thoughtful tips on improving indoor air quality.

-Hovering over the graphs like this also gives you additional data, such as the day, date, time, and exact reading.
+Playing with the graphs can also elicit additional data, such as the day, date, time, and exact reading.
 It’s hard to see such granular detail in the app alone, so if you’re using the monitor to try to identify correlated problems, I highly recommend checking out the web dashboard.

 Things that could be better about the ViewPlus